r-r13/FinSnap/README.md

 **Page Separation** – Dashboard, entry form, and tips are on separate pages to keep navigation clear and code organized.

-**Chart.js for Visualization** – Simple integration and good performance for small datasets, enabling quick rendering of interactive charts.
+**Chart.js for Visualization** – Simple integration and good performance for small datasets.

 **Custom AI Tip Logic** – Python conditionals and randomness provide personalized suggestions without relying on external APIs or costs.
+With the funds, an API would be used to make a better project.

 ---